-a.
+- a.
 The designated workspace shall be maintained by the employee in a clean, professional, and safe condition, free from hazards and other dangers to the employee and his or her assigned equipment.
-The workspace must not contain materials, decorations, images, etc., that would be deemed inappropriate for a professional office setting, as these may be visible during video teleconferences and virtual meetings.
+The workspace must not contain materials, decorations, images, etc., that would be deemed inappropriate for a professional office setting, as these may be visible during video teleconferences and virtual meetings. - b.

-b.
 Any Pierpont materials and equipment taken home by the telecommuting employee shall be kept in the designated work area and not made accessible to others.
-Pierpont equipment and materials located at an alternative work location may not be used for personal activities or by other members of the teleworking employee's household for any purpose.

-c.
-As liability may extend to accidents which could occur in the alternative work location, Pierpont retains the right to make on-site inspections of this work area, at a mutually agreed upon time, to ensure that safe work conditions exist.

-d.
-The telecommuting employee shall not remove from the Pierpont's main office any Pierpont-owned furniture, such as desks, desk chairs, filing cabinets, bookcases, etc.
+Pierpont equipment and materials located at an alternative work location may not be used for personal activities or by other members of the teleworking employee's household for any purpose. - c.
+As liability may extend to accidents which could occur in the alternative work location, Pierpont retains the right to make on-site inspections of this work area, at a mutually agreed upon time, to ensure that safe work conditions exist. - d.
+The telecommuting employee shall not remove from the Pierpont's main office any Pierpont-owned furniture, such as desks, desk chairs, filing cabinets, bookcases, etc. - e.

-e.
 The telecommuting employee may take his or her computer, monitors, mice, and related computer peripherals to the approved remote work location after his or her telecommuting arrangement has been approved in accordance with this policy and after the employee's supervisor has made an inventory of the equipment the employee is taking to the remote work location.
-The supervisor shall itemize the inventory on a property/equipment loan agreement form for approval.
-A copy of agreement form shall be sent to the Vice President of Administrative services for entry in OASIS and to Pierpont's Chief Information Technology Officer.
-The employee shall return any such equipment to Pierpont's main office upon request of his or her supervisor, division director or the President.
+The employee shall return any such equipment to Pierpont's main office upon request of his or her supervisor, division director or the President. - f.

-f.
 Office supplies will be provided by the Pierpont as reasonably needed and as approved by the telecommuting employee's supervisor and division director.
 Pierpont will not reimburse the telecommuting employee for out-of-pocket expenses for office supplies or other materials unless such purchase was first approved in writing by the employee's supervisor and division director.